 How hard is it to know what IT assets you have?

 The biggest problem here is the lack of visibility around IT assets.
 For long-term ITAM professionals, this gap between hardware assets existing and records in the configuration management database (CMDB) has been a perennial issue.
 While getting insight into network-connected devices is now straightforward, the growth of mobile working has made it more difficult to track laptops and the software installed on them.
 Getting this accurate list of assets is essential but making sure it’s up to date and accurate across hardware versions, software installations, and versions is still a challenge.

 One of the linked issues here is that there are more devices attached to the network that are not traditional desktops or laptops.
-The growth of computing around smaller machines like the Raspberry Pi and connected devices that are part of the Internet of Things (IoT) has made it more difficult to know what’s on the network.
+The growth of computing around smaller machines like the Raspberry Pi and connected devices that are part of the Internet of Things (IoT) has made it more difficult to know what’s on the network (and the security implications).
 This is a real problem for companies of all sizes – for example, this year NASA published a report on how a large data leak for its Jet Propulsion Laboratory division was traced back to an unauthorized Raspberry Pi being installed and not discovered.

 Alongside this, there’s been an increase in IT assets being hosted in the cloud, and it’s made the job of ITAM harder.
 Getting insight into all the applications being used – whether they’re corporate apps running on the likes of AWS, Google Cloud Platform, or Azure, or are packaged software-as-a-service (SaaS) applications – is another challenging aspect for asset management.